TimBilliet/decompiled-crystalclient/README.md

 - Float finder
 - Clear menu/inventory/container backgrounds
 - Keep crosshair in spectator mode
-- Auto sell for collection chests
+- Auto sell and deposit for collection chests
 - Show orbit players on tab and on nametag

 ## How to generate a working jar